3D VR Sketch Guided 3D Shape Prototyping and Exploration: Experiments

 Next, we conduct a number of experiments to assess the proposed conditional generation framework.

-\paragraph{Shape encoding choices.} Note that when training CNF model, we use shape latent code, $\boldsymbol{e}_f$, obtained via an inversion process with \cref{eq:inverse}. \cref{tab:generation}, lines 2 and 3, shows that this allows to greatly increase the diversity of the generated results compared to using latent shape codes, $\boldsymbol{e}'_f$, obtained from the encoder.
-This comes with a small decrease in fidelity to the reference shape, but this is an expected behavior.
-The fidelity to the sketch increases just a little bit taking into account standard deviation values of $\mathcal{F}_{\text{sketch}}(e''_{g,i})$ in \cref{eq:inverse}.
+\paragraph{Shape encoding choices} Note that when training CNF model, we use the shape latent code, $\boldsymbol{d}^g$, obtained via an inversion process with \cref{eq:inverse}. \cref{tab:generation}, lines 2 and 3, shows that this allows to greatly increase the diversity of the generated results compared to using latent shape codes, $\boldsymbol{e}^g$, obtained from the encoder.
+This comes with a small decrease in fidelity to the reference shape, while the fidelity to the sketch increases a little bit.
 This result reinforces our design choice of training the auto-decoder first, providing a richer latent space.

 \paragraph{Sketch fidelity loss in CNF model} \cref{tab:generation}, lines 3 and 4, show that sketch consistency loss $\mathcal{L}_{\text{sketch, CNF}}$ results in much better sketch fidelity while maintaining comparable diversity.
 Varying the number of samples $K$ from the CNF latent space, we can further adjust the balance between sketch fidelity and diversity (\cref{tab:generation}, lines 4-6).
 We use the model with $K=8$ samples for the visual results in all our figures.
 The advantage of this loss is demonstrated visually in \cref{fig:CNF_sketch_loss}.
 It can be observed that the proposed loss encourages the network to always reconstruct some shape structure near the sketch strokes.